Avimitin/nvim/README.md

 yay -S python-pynvim
 ```

-Windows users who still need Python2 will need to make a copy of the Python3
-executable and rename it to `python3` to distinguish it from Python2.

 ### Node.js

 Linux users should follow the [nvm install guide](./docs/nodejs_install.md) to
 install Node.js version manager.
 Don't install node and npm from your package manager.

-Windows user can just download install package from Official Website and
-follow the install wizard to install.

 After install: